Narsarsuaq

 Narsarsuaq (lit.
 Great Plain; old spelling: Narssarssuaq) is a settlement in the Kujalleq municipality in southern Greenland.
-The settlement's economy and population of 123 inhabitants is almost entirely reliant on Narsarsuaq Airport, an old U.S. military base (Bluie West One).
-There is a tourism industry in and around Narsarsuaq, whose attractions include a great diversity of wildlife, gemstones, tours to glaciers, and an airfield museum.
+The settlement's economy and population of 123 inhabitants was almost entirely reliant on Narsarsuaq Airport, an old U.S. military base (Bluie West One).
+There is a tourism industry in and around Narsarsuaq, whose attractions include a great diversity of wildlife, gemstones and tours to glaciers.
+The closure of the airport in 2026 will mean that only 30 inhabitants will remain in the town.